karthikrameshpanaroma/panaromawallet-guides/faq/en/dexes-swaps/how-to-swap-cryptocurrency-in-Panaroma-Decentralized.md

-# How to swap cryptocurrency in Panaroma Decentralized
+# How to swap cryptocurrency

 The Panaroma Decentralized wallet seamlessly integrates the functionality to exchange one cryptocurrency token for another through decentralized cryptocurrency exchanges (DEX).